designxsteph/StephHays/input/archive/blog-designing-the-kbupdate-dashboard-components-with-powershell-universal.md

     </div>
 </div>

 As you can see above, the conversion from PowerShell to CSS is quite simple.
-Just by looking at the two and comparing you can pretty much tell what is going on.
+Just by comparing the two, you can pretty much tell what is going on.
 The PowerShell Universal [docs](https://docs.powershelluniversal.com/userinterfaces/dashboards/themes) are also very good at explaining this and giving a few examples of what is possible.

 Cool.
 So I modified a few things, and saw the changes, everything was looking good.
 Along with the main background colors, the alert component was the first thing I styled.